stevenxchung/AWS-CSAA-ACloudGuru/Section 05 -- EC2 - The Backbone of AWS/README.md

 * If you need the IPv4 address of your end user, look for the X-Forwarded-For-Header

 ### Elastic Load Balancers Lab
-* Instances monitored by ELB are reported as InService or OutofService
+* Instances monitored by ELB are reported as “In Service” or “Out of Service”
 * Health Checks - Check the instance health by talking to it
 * ELBs have their own DNS name.
 You are never given an IP address
 * Read the ELB FAQ for Classic Load Balancers